jech/galene/galene.md

 For security reasons, passwords are usually hashed before being stored in group descriptions (in fact, the `galenectl` utility does not even support storing plaintext passwords).
-A hased password is represented as a JSON dicttionary with a field `type` and a number of type-specific fields.
+A hashed password is represented as a JSON dictionary with a field `type` and a number of type-specific fields.

 A user entry with a hashed password looks like this: